menu

 Connection Goals and Measures

-Aiming to realize employee well-being, the Dai-ichi Life Group has established indicators based on the Health Management Strategy Map and implements health measures accordingly.
+The Dai-ichi Life Group aims to realize employee well-being, striving for a workplace where "every employee is healthy, takes pride in their work, finds fulfillment, and can thrive authentically alongside their colleagues."
+We have established "improving presenteeism" and "enhancing engagement" as Key Goal Indicators (KGIs) to measure the outcomes of our health management initiatives.
+Based on our health management strategy map, we are implementing specific measures to achieve these goals.
 In addition, based on the concept of occupational health and safety management system, we are working on measures to ensure, maintain, and improve a healthy and safe working environment.
 In order to enhance the effectiveness of these measures, we implement the PDCA cycle and conduct periodic reviews, including the effectiveness of the measures, to promote the improvement of the level of health and occupational safety and health of our employees and the organization.
 In addition, we regularly identify and assess risks related to occupational health and safety, such as accidents, incidents, diseases, and pandemics.
 We prioritize countermeasures against significant risks identified through this process, and work to prevent recurrence by implementing a PDCA cycle for health measures, including collaboration or consultation with the CHRO and related committees, and by providing regular training and information on accident prevention to employees.

 < Health Management Strategy Map >